 HR Excellence in Research

 NTU is proud to have received the HR Excellence in Research Award from the European Commission in January 2013.
 The award recognises the systems and practices we have in place to support researchers’ career and professional development in line with the Concordat to Support the Career Development of Researchers.
 It sets out clear standards that researchers can expect from NTU, as well as their responsibilities as researchers.
-We retained the award following our two-year and four-year review processes in accordance with our Concordat Implementation Action Plan.
-View our 2019-21 Action plan and our progress against the 2017-19 action plan.
+We retained the award following our two-year, four-year and six-year review processes in accordance with our Concordat Implementation Action Plan.

 Delivery of our action plan is managed through the Concordat Management Group (CMG) and overseen by University Research Committee.
 If you have any queries about NTU’s implementation of the Concordat please contact Fiona McKerlie, Researcher Development Manager and Chair of the Concordat Management Group.